 What happens to our consciousness when we look at a screen?
 Either our computer or mobile device?
 We are wired to look for stimulus.
 When we look at a screen, television, app, or Netflix, or social media, it is designed to consume you in either work or play, push alerts are there to drag you in and keep you there.

 Researchers have come up with a new way to define the different ways that we experience dreamlessness, and say there’s no evidence to suggest that our consciousness ‘switches off’ when we stop dreaming.
 In fact, they say the state of dreamlessness is way more complicated than we’d ever imagined.
-It will be interesting to see how the current culture of overuse of devices and the fatigue that follows will impact this.
+It will be interesting to see how the current culture of overuse of devices (us being tethered) and the fatigue that follows will impact this.

 Our devices often don’t create space for us to balance our time with being tethered and stay connected with our community, something that mental health organisations such as R U OK?
 Day speaks about as one of the contributing factors of suicide and a growing avalanche of mental health issues occur on a global scale.